Emergence of singularities from decoherence: Quantum catastrophes: Introduction

+A macroscopic description of a BJJ can be given in terms of the conjugate variables $\phi=\phi_{L}-\phi_{R}$ and $z = (N_{L}-N_{R})/N$ \cite{Smerzi1997,Raghavan1999,Leggett01} which are the phase and relative number difference, respectively, between the left- and right-hand BECs, and $N$ is the total number of atoms. $\phi$ can be measured via a matter-wave version of Young's double slit experiment in which the BECs are released from their trapping potential to produce an interference pattern \cite{Andrews97,Cirac1996,Castin1997,Sinatra98}, and this technique has been used experimentally to study dephasing \cite{Hofferberth07,Gring2012,AduSmith2013,Langen2013}.
+Nondestructive phase measurements can be performed via light scattering \textit{in situ} \cite{Saba2005}.
+Instead of measuring $\phi$, the number difference $z$ can be measured by light absorption imaging \cite{Albiez2005} or phase contrast \cite{Levy2007} imaging, where the latter method can also be nondestructive.

-We are interested here in the case where the number difference is measured weakly and continuously.
-This situation has been considered theoretically in \cite{Javanainen2013} where it was shown that if the measurements are frequent enough to resolve the dynamics the measurement backaction causes the BJJ to behave classically.
-In the many-body context, `classical' means `mean-field' indicating the absence of many-body entanglement: the condensate wave function is still described by the Gross-Pitaevskii wave equation \cite{Pitaevskii2001}.
-The specific dynamics we consider arise from a quench in the tunneling rate from zero to a finite value describing the conceptually important situation of when two independent condensates are suddenly placed in contact \cite{Zapata2003,Xiong2006,Trujillo2009}.
-This sets the combined system into motion and a repeating series of collapses and partial revivals of the many-body state occur as a function of time \cite{Milburn1997,Veksler2015}.
-In Fock space the revivals correspond to caustics in the number-difference amplitudes which are singular in the classical limit indicating a failure of the classical theory.
-The singularities are removed by going to the quantum many-body theory where the discreteness of the atom number difference regularizes the caustic, an example of a quantum catastrophe \cite{Odell2012}.
-However, when decoherence is included we are apparently led back to the paradoxical situation of a theory with singularities.
-The missing ingredient is the quantum noise introduced by the measurement backaction which we will include below using a master equation.
+There have been a number of previous theoretical studies of a BJJ subject to decoherence \cite{Ruostekoski1998,Huang06,Khodorkovsky08,Witthaut09,Ferrini2010,Javanainen2013}.
+The particular case we study here, a weak continuous measurement of $z$, has been studied in \cite{Javanainen2013} where it was found that if the measurements are frequent enough to resolve the dynamics then measurement backaction causes the system to behave classically.
+In this context, `classical' means `mean-field' indicating the absence of many-body entanglement; in coordinate space the condensates still obey the Gross-Pitaevskii wave equation, which is a classical field equation conceptually analogous to Maxwell's wave equation for light in the sense that neither take account of the quantization of field excitations (atoms and photons, respectively).

+The specific dynamics we consider here arise from a quench in the tunneling rate from zero to a finite value, describing the case of two independent condensates suddenly placed in contact \cite{Zapata2003,Xiong2006,Trujillo2009}.
+This sets the combined system into motion and a series of collapses and partial revivals of the many-body state occur as a function of time \cite{Milburn1997,Veksler2015}.
+The revivals can be interpreted as caustics akin to those studied in optics, but living in the Fock space inhabited by the number-difference amplitudes rather than coordinate space \cite{Odell2012,Mumford2017,Mumford2019}.